Siddhant8/p1-coconuts2/README.md

 ## Coronavirus Cases ##
 <img width="1023" alt="Screen Shot 2021-02-18 at 2 35 08 PM" src="https://user-images.githubusercontent.com/71453341/108431141-56ad7080-71f7-11eb-9f27-829151247742.png">

-This picture shows the home page and the table of coronavirus cases using HTML.
-The table was added to the index.html file for the home page.
-On the home page there will be a link saying "Get The San Diego Coronavirus Statistics From Our Built - In Database".
-This link leads to the database with these cases stored.
-So far an issue with this code is that the html table cannot automatically retrieve the number of coronavirus cases for each age group stored in the database.
-The table and the cases for each age group had to be manually entered into the table.
-Going back to the home page is the same as going back on any other page on the internet by clicking the back button.
+The home page contains a table of San Diego County's Coronavirus Cases.
+Click "Get The San Diego Coronavirus Statistics From Our Built - In Database" to view the built-in database of coronavirus cases for San Diego County.
+Currently the table does not retrieve cases from the database.

 <img width="930" alt="Screen Shot 2021-02-18 at 2 45 26 PM" src="https://user-images.githubusercontent.com/71453341/108431629-fb2fb280-71f7-11eb-8f08-857cc967fc26.png">
 This is what the contents of the database will look like.
+Click the back arrow to go back to the home page.
+It is the same as going to the previous page on any other website.

 ## Delivery Plans and Content ##